Trails for Paddling, Hiking, and Biking

 Marquette Park Loop

 Paved.
 1 1/2 mile.
 Bike path circling Marquette Park in with gorgeous views of Lake Michigan and oak savanna habitat.
-Passes the kayak launch on the Calumet Lagoon, the Marquette Pavilion, and the historic Gary Aquatorium.
+Passes the kayak launch on the Calumet Lagoon, the Marquette Pavilion, and the historic Gary Aquatorium, and the lakefront playground.

 Beachfront Trail

 Sandy.
 Over 3.5 miles of beautiful public beaches are open year round for walking along the Lake Michigan.
 Miller Woods Beach starts at the west end, to Lake Street Beach, then Marquette Beach, stretching east across the entire Miller Beach neighborhood.
-Public parking available Lake Street beach, Marquette Park Beach, Wells Street Beach and West Beach.
-Miller Beach has 3.5 miles of the 15 miles of Indiana Dunes beaches, all lined by lovely sand dunes.
+See beaches page for public parking available Lake Street beach, Marquette Park Beach, Wells Street Beach and West Beach.
+Miller Beach has 3.5 miles of the 15 miles of Indiana Dunes beaches, all lined by lovely sand dunes and connects directly to another 1.5 miles of public beaches on the east.

 Miller Woods Trail

 Sandy.
 1 1/2 mile.
 This trail connects to the Paul H Douglas Center and winds through oak savannas habitat, dune and swale habitat, across the Calumet Lagoon, thru sand dunes, and ends up on Miller Woods Beach, the westernmost beach in the Indiana Dunes National Park with gorgeous views of Chicago.
-It features an awe inspiring bloom of millions of lupines every May that is lauded as a beautiful sensory experience in many nature books and publications. .
+It features an awe inspiring bloom of millions of lupines every May that is lauded as a beautiful sensory experience in many nature books and publications.
+During warms months, there are displays of wildflowers.

 Chanute Trail